nychealth/coronavirus-data/latest/Readme.md

 # latest/

 This folder contains files with data that focus on the most recent period of the outbreak.
-It includes daily 7-day cumulative percent positivity for the molecular test by modified ZIP Code Tabulation Areas (MODZCTA), daily 28-day counts and rates of hospitalizations and deaths by MODZCTA, and trend data that cover the most recent 90 days.
+It includes daily 28-day counts and rates of hospitalizations and deaths by MODZCTA, and trend data that cover the most recent 90 days.

 ## Files
 ### breakthrough-summary.csv